LEMV Airship Sold Back to Manufacturer for a Song, and Future Data

 “When you do the maths on that you’re talking about $20,000 to keep the vehicle in the air for three weeks [DID: 3,500 gallons].
 It’s vastly cheaper to operate than many conventional aircraft today… Some of the characteristics of our vehicle allow you to make trades between how long you’d like to stay in the air and how much cargo you’d like to carry.
 We have the ability to trade 23 days to go 1000 miles and carry 15, 20, 30,000 pounds… We’re green, we use a quarter of the fuel as the same payload of cargo aircraft… there are fewer moving parts. there’s less maintenance… Now we have the opportunity to show that a vehicle of this class and size can carry the required payloads, create the endurance and persistent surveillance that war-fighters are looking for.”

-Fortunately, these 3 week missions won’t require a crew, but deploying to the mission zone at home or abroad means flight through civil airspace.
-For now, that means manned flight options, in addition to remote piloting or autonomous modes.
-Piloting it has been described as being closer to operating a ship than to flying a plane, and winds above 23 mph or so will be a challenge for the design team to tackle.
+Fortunately, these 3 week missions don’t require a crew, but deploying to the mission zone at home or abroad means flight through civil airspace.
+That means manned flight options, in addition to remote piloting or autonomous modes.
+Piloting it has been described as being closer to operating a ship than to flying a plane, and winds above 23 mph are a challenge for the design team to tackle.

-Their team crosses the Atlantic, and includes Northrop Grumman as lead, plus:
+The team crossed the Atlantic, and included Northrop Grumman as lead, plus: